Princess Ruth Keʻelikōlani Middle School: Architecture

 The original design of the school was drawn up in 1922 by the prominent architectural firm of Walter Emory and Marshall Webb, who also designed such notable buildings as the grand Tudor Revival residence of Charles M. Cooke Jr. (1912), the eclectic Indian-Western-style Honpa Hongwanji Hawaii Betsuin Buddhist Temple (1918), and the Neoclassical Revival and Art Deco Hawaii Theatre (1921).
 Their first design showed more influences of the Mediterranean Revival style that characterized many public buildings of that era, but they modified the plans in 1924 to add more Neoclassical Revival features, such as Ionic and Corinthian columns.
 This style was further enhanced by the Territorial building inspector at the time, Harry K. Stewart, a graduate of Central Grammar School who went on to design many other public buildings in the Territory, such as Baldwin High School and Molokai Public Library.

+Enrollment and demographics

+As of the 2023-2024 school year, the school has a total of 372 students.
+Of this, 210 students are Native Hawaiian or Pacific Islander, 83 students are Asian, 30 students are Hispanic, 5 students are White, and 41 students identify as two or more races.
+Approximately 65% of students are eligible for free lunch, and 10.6% are eligible for reduced-price lunch.

+Notable achievements

+In May 2024, principal Joe Passantino was named the Hawaii State Principal of the Year by the Hawaii Association of Secondary School Administrators, a national affiliate of the National Association of Secondary School Principals.
+Passantino was credited for doubling math scores and increasing English preparedness by 50%.